aimclub/Web-BAMT/README.md

 The project was carried out as part of the research work of masters and postgraduate students No. 621297 (ITMO University)

 # Contacts
-If you have questions or suggestions, you can contact us at the following address: ideeva@itmo.ru
+If you have questions or suggestions, you can contact us at the following address: ideeva@itmo.ru (Irina Deeva)

+#Our Team
+Irina Deeva - Project Manager
+Roman Netrogolov - Backend developer
+Anna Bubnova - development of the algorithmic core of the project Yuri Kaminsky - developer of the algorithmic core of the project

 # Citation